-IGT are widely renowned as one of the biggest in the casino industry.
+IGT are widely renowned as one of the biggest and best in the casino industry.
 The company have been about since 1975, which also makes them one of the oldest, and over the years they have put their knowledge of the industry to good use.
-Like so many of the larger players, GT started life manufacturing land based casino games and whilst they still do to this day, it would be fair to say that the company have shifted their focus somewhat to the online industry which has helped them thrive.
+Like so many of the larger players, IGT started life manufacturing land based casino games, and whilst they continue this line of business to this day it would be fair to say that the company has shifted their focus somewhat to the online industry which has helped them thrive.

-The company are based out of Nevada, Las Vegas and have managed to remain as one of the few high-profile software providers to do so.
-The platform that they use means that they can offer games as an instant play option for casinos, but they have also managed to make a huge number of their portfolio compatible with mobile, simply by recreating the games in HTML5, making them accessible on all mobile devices.
+IGT are are based out of Nevada, Las Vegas and have managed to remain one of the few high-profile software providers to do so.
+The platform that they use means that they can offer games as an instant play option for casinos, but they have also managed to make a huge number of games in their portfolio compatible with mobile, simply by recreating the games in HTML5, making them accessible on all devices.

 One of the ways in which IGT have been so successful is by offering up a dynamic range of games for casinos to choose from.
-They cover a huge range of slots and some table games.
-Even though IGT are so competent, what you will often find is that many casinos use them alongside other providers, with some of their biggest clients including Mr Green Casino, 888, Party Casino, LeoVegas and NetBet.
+They cover a huge range of slots and some table games, too.
+Even though IGT are so competent in their own right, what you will often find is that many casinos use them alongside other providers to provide greater depth, with some of their biggest clients including Mr Green Casino, 888, Party Casino, LeoVegas and NetBet.

-The slots section, aside from their land-based games, is undoubtedly the biggest from within IGT.
+Aside from their land-based games, the slots category is undoubtedly the biggest from within IGT.
 There are 147 titles in total, but what’s most impressive is that with each game comes a certain degree of class and style.
-We wont go as far as saying that all games are great, because they aren’t, but the majority of them have seen vast improvements to bring them up to speed and some of the latest titles are right up there with the best games that we have tested.
+We won’t go as far as saying that all of their games are great, because they aren’t, but the majority of them have seen vast improvements to bring them up to speed and some of the latest titles are right up there with the best games that we have tested.

-What’s great about IGT is that they have managed to tie down some branded slots as well, which are some of the most popular on the casino circuit these days.
-Highlights for us included Family Guy, Deal or No Deal, Ghostbusters, Monopoly and Elvis.
-The games all include a wide range of features, bonus rounds and the ability to choose from a number of paylines, something that IGT is famous for with its games.
+What’s great about IGT is that they have managed to tie down some branded slots as well, which tend to be some of the most popular on the casino circuit these days.
+Highlights for us included Family Guy, Deal or No Deal, Ghostbusters, Monopoly, and Elvis.
+The games all include a wide range of features, bonus rounds and the ability to choose from a number of paylines, something that IGT is famous for with gamers.

-The IGT brand actually dates back to the 1950 creating casino games throughout the US.
-However, they didn’t actually go public until 1975 and it was here where it is believed the company was first founded by William Redd.
+The IGT brand actually dates back to the 1950s, where they created casino games throughout the US.
+However, they didn’t actually go public until 1975 and it was at this point that it is believed the company as we know it now was first founded by William Redd.

-Throughout the years the company become famous for making some of the most exciting land based slots in the world.
-They were often found stacked within Las Vegas casinos and it’s likely that if you’ve been to Vegas within the last 10 years and played slots, one would have been created by IGT, such is their dominance in this sector.
+Throughout the years IGT became famous for making some of the most exciting land based slots in the world.
+They were often found stacked within Las Vegas casinos and it’s likely that if you’ve been to Vegas within the last 10 years and played slots, one of them would have been created by IGT, such is their dominance in this sector.

-It wasn’t until 1984 when then company first started to really move forward in the interactive sector, acquiring companies such as Electronic Data Technologies to help move forward the way the company was heading.
+It wasn’t until 1984 when the company first started to really move forward in the interactive sector, acquiring companies such as Electronic Data Technologies to help growth and shape the way the company was heading.

-Throughout the 1990’s and early 2000’s IGT kept moving forward, making new purchases of existing businesses and also creating a wide range of new games themselves.
-They decided to really spend time investing in video slots, something that the company still works so hard on today.
+Throughout the 1990s and early 2000s IGT kept striving onward, making new purchases of existing businesses and also creating a wide range of new games themselves.
+They decided to spend a good deal of time investing in video slots, something that the company still works hard on today.
 Games such as Wheel of Fortune (progressive) and Three Card Poker machines were introduced, along with probably their most popular title to date, Elvis.